Effect of Criminal Conviction

 The police department has an Information Bureau which records all court appearances, arrests and convictions for offenders 14 years and over, and for juvenile offenders under 14 years.
 These include traffic convictions.

-Separate records are kept of juvenile offenders by the Information Bureau and the Department of Health and Human Services.
+Separate records are kept of juvenile offenders by the Department of Communities.

 How Long are the Records Kept?